plotly/plotly.py/doc/python/renderers.md

 ###### `iframe` and `iframe_connected`
 These renderers write figures out as standalone HTML files and then display [`iframe`](https://www.w3schools.com/html/html_iframe.asp) elements that reference these HTML files.
 The `iframe` renderer will include the plotly.js JavaScript bundle in each HTML file that is written, while the `iframe_connected` renderer includes only a reference to an online CDN location from which to load plotly.js.
 Consequently, the `iframe_connected` renderer outputs files that are smaller than the `iframe` renderer, but it requires an internet connection while the `iframe` renderer can operate offline.

-This renderer may be useful when working with notebooks than contain lots of large figures.
+This renderer may be useful when working with notebooks that contain lots of large figures.
 When using the `notebook` or `notebook_connected` renderer, all of the data for all of the figures in a notebook are stored inline in the notebook itself.
 If this would result in a prohibitively large notebook size, an `iframe` or `iframe_connected` renderer could be used instead.
 With the `iframe` renderers, the figure data are stored in the individual HTML files rather than in the notebook itself, resulting in a smaller notebook size.

 > Implementation Note: The HTML files written by the `iframe` renderers are stored in a subdirectory named `iframe_figures`.
 The HTML files are given names based on the execution number of the notebook cell that produced the figure.
 This means that each time a notebook kernel is restarted, any prior HTML files will be overwritten.
 This also means that you should not store multiple notebooks using an `iframe` renderer in the same directory, because this could result in figures from one notebook overwriting figures from another notebook.